Infertility

 Breaking down the myths and advocating for accurate information

-It is essential for us to advocate for accurate information and educate ourselves and others about the realities of infertility.
+We need to advocate for accurate information and educate ourselves and others about the realities of infertility.
 By spreading awareness, we can support and empower those facing fertility challenges, helping them navigate their options and find hope.

 At Forum Functional Health Care Center, we redefine the approach to infertility by conducting a thorough and comprehensive examination that scrutinizes potential causes and their respective categories.
 Working collaboratively with gynecologists, we meticulously identify structural factors, streamlining the diagnostic process for a more targeted understanding.